 But if you already have four or 5 bedrooms, adding more bedrooms will not increase the value.
 In some instances, too many bedrooms can hurt you.

 How?
-If you have a large home with 7 bedrooms you are tying up square footage that could be more beneficial in other areas of the home.
+If you have a large home with 7 bedrooms you are using up square footage that could be more beneficial in other areas of the home.
 Very few buyers need 7 bedrooms and your average buyer will not want to pay for 7 bedrooms if it does not add functionality for them.

-When That Room Isn’t Really A Bedroom
+When That Room Doesn’t Meet The Legal Requirement For A Bedroom

 Be accurate and real with your home’s description when it comes time to sell.
 This also is true when it comes to bedrooms.